Emrandu1989/a12-client/README.md

 # Machine World

-Machine World is an employee management system designed to monitor the workload of employees, keep records of salaries, contracts, and more.
-This web application allows employees to post updates on their workflow, while HR Executives can monitor employee workflows and handle payments.
+Machine World is an employee management system designed to monitor workloads, keep records of salaries and contracts, and more.
+Employees can post workflow updates, while HR Executives manage workflows and handle payments.

 ## Live Site